punchplatform/starters/spark/custom_punchlines_nodes/java/README.md

 **Note 2**

-In your punchline don't forget to specify `spark.additional.jar` to add your custom node as a dependency at runtime.
+Java 11 is expected to build this repository

 **Note 3**

-Java8 is expected to be installed by the user running the punchline.

-**Note 4**

 Use maven to build the jar